Skip to main content

 ANGOs wanting to apply for accreditation must meet the following pre-eligibility requirements:

-From 2026, new applicants will only be eligible to apply for Base accreditation and will become eligible to seek Full level accreditation in the next round for new/upgrading applicants which occur at least two years after the date of the DFAT delegate's decision on Base accreditation.
+From 2026, new applicants will only be eligible to apply for Base accreditation and will become eligible to seek full accreditation in the next round for new/upgrading applicants which occurs at least two years after the date of the DFAT delegate's decision on Base accreditation.

 Applications: Guidance for all applicants